jancajthaml-openbank/jancajthaml-openbank.github.io/docs/services-core/vault.md

 In short vault:
 - is finite state machine
 - owns concept of balance
-- accepts or rejects change of balance
+- accepts or rejects change of balance requested via [ledger](ledger.md)
 - has unique id
 - uses primary storage for persistence